-Rachel Nichols Apologizes On Air For Maria Taylor Comments: I Am ‘Deeply, Deeply Sorry’
+Rachel Nichols Apologizes On Air For Maria Taylor Comments: I Am ‘Deeply, Deeply Sorry’ (UPDATE)

 Taylor has not yet commented on the situation.

+Despite her apology, some people weren’t satisfied, especially when it came to the brevity of her words.
 Check out some notable reactions to Nichols’ apology below.